williamhpayne/resilientstate/index.rst

 Our services include: technology and societal futures forecasting, horizon scanning, public policy analysis, UK/EU procurement evaluation, and public sector operational intelligence.

-Our objective: providing the intelligence leaders need to act with confidence.
+Our objective: providing leaders with the intelligence required to act with confidence.

 We have worked with: The UK Home Office, the FCDO, the NHS, major investment firms and technology vendors.